redcentre/Carbon.Example.Desktop/README.md

 > Red and yellow variable tree nodes can be dragged into the top and side lists.
 Use the Delete key to remove a selected item from the lists.

 > As nodes are added and removed from the top and side lists, the Top and Side text boxes at the top of the screen updae in response to contain the corresponding report generation syntax.
-When both top and side have some syntax text present, the Run button will enabled to generate a report.
+When both top and side have some syntax text present, the Run button will be enabled to generate a report.

 ### GenTab